 Ruko F11 Drone

-This little drone from Ruko has all the amazing functionality of a drone ten-times the price a few short years ago.
+This little drone from Ruko has all the amazing functionality of a drone ten times the price a few short years ago.
 The entire device folds down, the blades and the arms fold into the body of the unit.
-The folded size is an amazing 6.9×4.1×3.15 inches of wonder.
+The folded size is an amazing 6.9×4.1×3.15 inch of wonder.

 The F11 is also lightweight; it is not something you will notice in a backpack.
 To protect the drone, Ruko has added a carry case to the kit to protect the delicate blades in transit.
 The Ruko F11 has a 2.5 Ah lithium-ion battery, that Ruko claims will give you 30 minutes of flight time, to ensure that the fun is not cut off too soon.
 The Ruko kit comes with a spare battery, extending the time that you can play with it.

 The F11 is limited to a ceiling of 400-feet and a total range of 4000-feet, though these are flight ranges.
 The Live First Person View range is limited to 1640-feet.
 The HD camera is enough for most non-professional users.

 Ruko has packed some great tricks into this little machine: